polius/meteornext-docs/docs/guides/administration/settings.md

 ## License

 The License section shows information (in read-only) related of the license.
-We can see if the copy of the Meteor Next that we're using is activated and the day that the license will expire.
+We can see if the copy of the Meteor Next that we're using is activated and the amount of resources we currently have available.

 ![alt text](../../../assets/administration/admin-settings-license.png "Admin - Settings - License")